 Obesity is also categorized by the American Medical Association (AMA) as Grade I (30-34.9), Grade II (35-39.9), and Grade III (> 40).

-Pathologic conditions associated with obesity include: type 2 diabetes; coronary heart disease; gallstones; hypertension; stroke; and certain types of cancer including endometrial, breast, prostate, and colon cancers.
+Pathologic conditions associated with obesity include type 2 diabetes; coronary heart disease; gallstones; hypertension; stroke; and certain types of cancer including endometrial, breast, prostate, and colon cancers.
 It is important to note that even though obesity leads to a variety of health risks, not every individual who is obese will develop these medical conditions due to “obese survivorship,” which refers to the concept that only certain individuals become chronically ill or disabled from obesity while most people live their lives in relative health despite their excess weight.

-What is bariatrics?
+What is bariatric?

 Bariatrics is the branch of medicine that deals with obesity and its associated pathologies.
-Bariatric surgery, medical management algorithms for weight loss, and nutritional support are types of care offered by bariatrics specialists within supporting healthcare organizations.
+Bariatric surgery, medical management algorithms for weight loss, and nutritional support are types of care offered by bariatric specialists within supporting healthcare organizations.
 While some patients have had success with dietary modifications, increased physical activity, or pharmacological interventions to achieve substantial long-term weight reduction on their own, others may require more aggressive intervention in the form of bariatric surgery or medications.
-Even after these aggressive methods are initiated, many individuals who undergo surgeries or begin medication regimens still have difficulty maintaining a healthy body weight due to metabolic adjustments to their change in diet and lifestyle.
+Even after these aggressive methods are initiated, many individuals who undergo surgeries or begin medication regimens still have difficulty maintaining a healthy body weight due to metabolic adjustments to their changes in diet and lifestyle.
 It is therefore essential that all staff, regardless of specialty or training level, be aware of techniques to move and handle patients/residents safely.

 Injuries from patient handling activities are an ongoing issue for healthcare providers.
 This is largely due to the increased weight of patients/residents that require care, as well as a tendency toward less physically demanding tasks in the acute care setting.
 In fact, it has been estimated that between 40-75% of injuries sustained by nursing staff occur during patient transfer/mobility activities (such as standing transfers, bed mobility maneuvers, and patient repositioning).
 It follows then that a population whose average body weight surpasses what was previously believed “average” would result in even more frequent injury events among healthcare workers.
-Therefore, it is absolutely critical that all staff involved in care of bariatric patients/residents – physicians, nurses, respiratory therapists, physical/occupational therapists, dieticians, and others – have a basic understanding of what can potentially go wrong when moving and positioning these individuals.
+Therefore, it is absolutely critical that all staff involved in the care of bariatric patients/residents – physicians, nurses, respiratory therapists, physical/occupational therapists, dieticians, and others – have a basic understanding of what can potentially go wrong when moving and positioning these individuals.

 What are the risks?

 Injuries from patient handling activities can result from a variety of causes including muscle strains or tears; lacerations; compressive neuropathy resulting in local paresthesia or frank paralysis; slips/falls on wet floors with subsequent trauma such as hip fractures or lumbar spine injuries; loss of balance due to unstable surfaces beneath one’s feet leading to uncontrolled falls onto lower body regions such as the pelvis, iliac bones, femur, tibia, or feet; or shearing forces acting across joints leading to sprains or subluxations.
-Many of these risks are exacerbated by the fact that obese patients/residents often have one or more comorbidities (i.e., conditions in addition to their obesity) which include osteoarthritis (degenerative disease of the joints), degenerative lumbar spine disease, and other pathologies that can render them at higher risk for musculoskeletal injury when moved incorrectly.

 What exactly do you mean by “incorrectly?”

-When discussing patient handling activities, it is important to define two basic concepts: forward transfer and lateral transfer .
+When discussing patient handling activities, it is important to define two basic concepts: forward transfer and lateral transfer.
 A forward transfer occurs when a person moves an object (such as a patient/resident) forward and away from their body.
 Lateral transfer occurs when a person moves an object (such as a patient/resident) laterally (i.e., left or right) across their own body.
 Both of these transfers can be performed using either proper technique or incorrect technique.

 1) standing close enough to the object that you can reach it easily;